How do you craft words that work?

 Proven Check for understanding.
 Determine the effectiveness of your messages.
 If they do not work, revise until they do.
 Create communication that works!

-In both states, the same four characteristics were selected far more than all others.
-The front runner was concise – to use no more words than needed.
-Nearly twice as many people chose concise over all other characteristics.
-In second place was clear – to say what you mean using words that are clear to your audience.
-Compelling and memorable were too close to call 3rd and 4th place.
+The same four characteristics are selected more than all others.
+The front runner is concise – to use no more words than needed.
+Nearly twice as many people choose concise over all other characteristics.
+In second place is clear – to say what you mean using words that are clear to your audience.
+Compelling and memorable are generally tied for 3rd place.
 We want people to be motivated to act on our messages and we want our messages to stand out and be remembered.

 The overriding action step to help accomplish these goals is to evaluate and revise your messages until they work.
 Analyze every word and make each one count.
 Make sure your audience finds your words meaningful, motivating, and memorable.

 Looking to be more concise?
 Check out this post: Be brief, or not?

 Want to achieve more clarity?
 Read this post: Am I making myself clear?